thamizharasan-nemo/thamizharasan-nemo/README.md

 ## Hi, I’m Thamizh 👋

-Backend-focused developer with strong interest in building secure, real-world systems using Java and Spring Boot.
+Backend developer(learner) with strong interest in building secure, scalable, real-world systems using Java and Spring Boot.

 ### What I do
 - Design and develop REST APIs using Spring Boot
-- Implement authentication and role-based authorization with Spring Security and JWT
+- Implement authentication and authorization with Spring Security
 - Work on institution-based, multi-tenant backend systems
 - Focus on clean architecture, data integrity, and security